RaphaelDeLaGhetto/whatdandoes.info/source/_posts/Computing-Bible-Translation-Lutheran-Connector.md

 Though excited to speak at length on fantastic ideas about computing and reality itself, my first Wycliffe assignment is purely pragmatic.
 Wycliffe has an immediate need for Web Developers.
 By God's provision, I've been teaching Web Development for the last three years and am a master of my trade.
 Programmers write _software_ for computers.
 Web Developers are specialized programmers in that we write software for delivery over the World Wide Web.
 Wycliffe has an urgent need for Web Developers.
 My first assignment will be a Web application called Scripture Forge.
 You can learn more about it at https://scriptureforge.org.

-### It used to take about 25 years to translate the Bible into a new language
+### A full Bible translation can take 30 years or longer

-With the advent of computing machines, it now takes about ten.
 In practical terms, my job at Wycliffe is to make Bible translation faster and easier.
 The need for Web Developers is motivated by the urgent need of people who don't know this simple truth: _Jesus loves you_.
 No Scripture, no salvation... no Bible comics at the bus stop.
 This is deeply unsettling, because memories of the old _Danny_ are still fresh.
 My life apart from Christ is a bad story.

 {% asset_img christ-saving-peter.jpg %}

 ### My work as a Bible translator is supported entirely by generous individuals and families.

 I cannot do my work without _your_ generosity.
 Take this opportunity to contribute to Kingdom-building work.
 I need committed monthly financial partners and cannot begin work until my budget is proven 100% sustainable.
-Click [whatdandoes.info/partner](https://whatdandoes.info/partner) for details and to see where your help is needed.
+Click [whatdandoes.info](https://whatdandoes.info) for details and to see where your help is needed.

 My call to serve with Wycliffe brings with it an opportunity for others to contribute to the Great Commission.
 The good stories people tell about how they came to know Christ are enabled by generosity.
 Money contributed to my mission is money invested in God's work.
 It has impact on real lives in ways money alone cannot facilitate.